-You are 24 weeks pregnant, your unborn daughter on the cusp of viability.
+You are 24 weeks pregnant, your unborn child on the cusp of viability.
 You are pushing 40 and shouldn’t be pushing her out for another 16 weeks.
 This isn’t your first pregnancy, but you’re yet to hold a living, breathing newborn in your arms.

-That was me in April 2018, and this is my story.
-It begins with entering a hospital that I was not to leave for over 100 days.
-Its ending is yet unwritten.
+Our story starts with us entering a hospital that we were not to leave for over 100 days.
+Its conclusion is as yet unwritten.